 When the cook cycle has finished, you can carefully remove the loaf pan according to the manufacturer’s directions.
 Most bread machines have a built-in cooling time before the hot loaf pan is safe to handle.
 If yours doesn’t, then allow cooling for a few minutes according to the directions that came with your machine.

-After taking out the bread machine pan, carefully remove baked bread.
-Remove the paddle if you didn’t already do that before the baking cycle.
+After taking out the bread machine pan, carefully remove the baked bread.
+Remove the paddle if you didn’t already remove it before the baking cycle.
+OR if it didn’t slip out when you were removing the baked bread from the pan.
+DO always check for the paddle though!

 Place the finished raisin bread on a wire rack or cloth to cool enough to cut.
 Use a cutting board to cut slices as needed.
 For continued freshness, I like to leave the loaf intact until I need a slice.
 This load of homebaked cinnamon raisin bread should stay fresh for a couple of days if tightly covered or placed in a plastic bag.

 This cinnamon raisin bread recipe makes 10 thick half-slice servings.
-Now grab a butter knife and slather a slice with my favorite vegan-friendly whipped maple cinnamon butter.
+Now grab a butter knife and slather a slice with my favorite vegan-friendly whipped maple cinnamon butter, delicious pear butter, or blueberry chia seed jam.

 It would also be good toasted and spread with a little nut butter for a great flavor and topped with more cinnamon and sliced bananas for breakfast.